-By the way, Josh, who is my brother, and his wife, are consistently changing themselves increasingly into film buffs.
 Back about the time I won those movie DVDs, my friend on the job, whose name is Brandon, pointed out snidely one day that I was not the film buff I should have been.
 He must have been having a bad day.

 “Do you know how many people are doing that?”

 Today, years later, I thought I would point out nine things at work that you can only learn if you have at least a passing familiarity with the film Justice League.
-Here goes.

 The budgets for Batman v.
 Superman and Justice League were immense.
-At work, I suppose it’s about how much money is being spent on the job at hand, like payroll, upkeep, amortization, and other details.
+At work, I suppose it’s about how much money is being spent on the job at hand, like payroll, upkeep, amortization, and other employment details.
 It may not be Superman’s Arctic Fortress where you work, but if the lights are on, and you’re putting money in your pocket, you’re alright.